 Before you rebrand, it’s important to know what’s working for your company and what isn’t.
 The rebrand should fix the things that aren’t working.
 Perhaps your logo looks outdated.
 Maybe your customer service policy needs to be changed to better fit your new customer database.
 Maybe your company mission has changed and you need a new slogan to reflect that.
 Maybe you are recovering from a major PR fiasco.
 Whatever the case, look at the rebrand as an opportunity to fix what is broken.

 Test your audience.
 In an interview, Dan Stevens explained that he was originally topless when he transformed back into the prince.
 However, the test audience said that was inappropriate for a kids movie.
 So they reshot it.

 Once you decide what needs to be fixed and you come up with a solution, you need to make sure that solution is going to be effective for you.
 You’ve got to test it.
 Obviously, you can’t please everyone, nor should you try.
 But it’s always a good idea to run tests to make sure you are getting things right with most people.

-If you’re ready to rebrand yourself and/or your company, give One Step Services a call at 949-587-5301.
-Come in for a free consultation with our graphic designers who can help create a new visual representation of your new brand.
 Now if you’ll excuse me, I’m going to go listen to Evermore one million times and cry at my desk.

 *Side Note: Howard Ashman died 8 months before the original animated Beauty and the Beast was released.
 The story of how his battle with AIDS affected his creation of Beauty and the Beast is fascinating and heartbreaking.
 Another interesting tidbit, the lyricist for the new songs on the new Beauty and the Beast was Tim Rice, who worked with Menken on songs for Aladdin.
 So, still an old friend of Disney.
 See?
 I told you I watch a lot of DVD bonus features.